SAP-samples/btp-setup-automator/README.md

 > 📝 Tip - Don't forget to install the "Remote-Containers" extension in VS Code)

-The select the `btp-setup-auotmator` container:
+The select the `btp-setup-automator` container:

 ![select running container in VS Code](docs/pics/quick-guide-step01.png)